 We were the first in the Park for the day.
 We were surprised to find we were given an animal spotter (everyone was, it was good to know the entry fee was actually generating local employment) their role really was to find lemurs, so they go ahead and look for them deep in bush.
 It was nice to be the first in, we saw no one else for over an hour and a half.
 The flip side was lemurs had yet to be found that day.
 Our guide was working hard, going off the track to check their known hang outs and working to find other things to show us (anyone that knows Marie knows all our guides are told not to tell us if they see a snake, she was happy when he’d told her they are hard to find at this time of year as it was still a bit cold for them).
 He still shared the spiders with us and the tales of scorpions living in the dried bamboo.

 Eventually the guide got a call from our spotter, he’d found 2 golden bamboo lemurs.
-We were stoked, we watched them eating bamboo leaves.
+We were stoked, we watched them eating bamboo leaves for quite some time.
 The day was starting to warm up so we were hopeful the forest would start to come more alive.
-Not about to rest on his laurels after we left them our guide was back exploring off the track.
+Not about to rest on his laurels after we left them our guide was back to exploring off the track.

 Another call came and we were off.
 We came out of the secondary forest and into the primary.
 There from the track we watched 2 black and white ruffled lemurs (aka the classic lemur you imagine).
 It was super cool, we watched them for a long time eating breakfast and moving from branch to branch.
 More and more tourists arrived with their spotters, the word had quickly spread.
 It was a bit of an adjustment after having the forest to ourselves (so it felt) but there was probably no more than a dozen tourists and the spotters were good at spreading people out.